Michigan Ingredient Food – Veggie Chili

 The long winter has taken its toll.
 Despite the grudging use of the treadmill and stationary bike, I’ve noticed a few extra pounds have gathered.
 Oh, and the doc wants me to consider cholesterol lowering meds.
 Ugh!
 Time to consider alternatives.
 Admittedly I’m a meat and potatoes guy.
 I like red meat and genuinely like to include it in my everyday diet.
 However, after a bit of research, I found I can have a healthy alternative without feeling I’m missing out of the high protein I seem to crave.

-The Love of The Bean
+The Love of The Michigan Bean

 According to the Michigan Bean Commission, the Thumb region is a top producer of dry beans in the world.
 The rich farmland of the area is surrounded on three sides by the moderating effects of Lake Huron and Saginaw Bay making for ideal growing conditions.
 The typical white or black bean has high protein, complex carbs and fiber.
-Beans contain a powerhouse of nutrients including antioxidants, and vitamins and minerals, such as copper, folate, iron, magnesium, manganese, phosphorous, potassium and zinc.
+Beans contain a powerhouse of nutrients including antioxidants, and vitamins and minerals, such as copper, folate, iron, magnesium, manganese, phosphorus, potassium and zinc.
 They are a perfect base for a meatless cholesterol free yet satisfying recipe.

 All Michigan Bean n’ Veggie Chili